 Wreck release date

 The six-part series Wreck will be shown weekly on BBC3 from Sunday October 9 2022 as part of the BBC's Autumn TV schedule.
 All six episodes will also be released as a box set on BBCiPlayer from that October 9 air date.
-Watch this space and we’ll keep you posted when we discover the US channel and release date for Wreck.
+Watch this space and we’ll keep you posted when we discover the US channel and release date for Wreck worldwide.

 Rising star Oscar Kennedy started out playing the young Nigel Slater in the series Toast in 2010.
 He’s since gone on to play Edward Turner in the series Hunted and Henry Tudor in The White Queen.
 Oscar has also had roles in The Politician’s Husband, Outlander, Home from Home and Ladhood.
 Last year he starred in the post apocalyptic school-based movie School’s Out Forever.

-Thaddea plays Vivian in Wreck.
-She's best known for playing Kat in the BBC1 drama series Us which starred Tom Hollander and Saskia Reeves.
+Thaddea is best known for playing Kat in the BBC1 drama series Us which starred Tom Hollander and Saskia Reeves.
 She played Bel in Doctor Who and starred in the TV series The Irregulars.
 She was also in The Letter for the King.

 Who else is starring?

 Wreck has a great ensemble cast of young actors.
 I May Destroy You’s Harriet Webb is playing Karen while former EastEnders and Game of Thrones star Alice Nokes plays Sophia.
 Jack Rowan's Noughts + Crosses co-star Jodie Tyack stars as Pippa, joining newcomers Louis Boyer, Anthony Rickman and Diego Andres.
 Amber Grappy, who stars in Sky Atlantic series The Baby, is also appearing as is Miya Ocego playing Rosie.